andrew-ge-wu/Site/CircuitWall/content/articles/kafka-basics.md

 ---
 ## Schema Registry

 Schema Registry stores a versioned history of all schemas and allows the evolution of schemas according to the configured compatibility settings.
-It also provides a plugin to clients that handles schema storage and retrieval for messages that are sent in Avro format.
+It also provides a plugin to clients that handle schema storage and retrieval for messages that are sent in Avro format.

 Why do we need schema in the first place?

-Kafka see every record as bytes, so schema works and lives on an the application level.
+Kafka sees every record as bytes, so schema works and lives on the application level.
 It is very likely the producer and consumer is not the same application, not in the code base and there is a need collaboration between them.

 A schema registry is here to:

 * Reduce payload
-Instead send data with header, JSON structure, only actual payload needed to pass to Kafka.
+Instead send data with a header, JSON structure, only actual payload needed to pass to Kafka.

 * Data validation and evolvement
 Invalid messages will never get to approach to Kafka.
-Schema can be evolve to the next version without breaking existing parts.
+Schema can be evolved to the next version without breaking existing parts.

 * Schema access
-Instead of distribute class definition, object structure can be distributed via RESTful API alone with all previous versions.
+Instead of distributing class definition, object structure can be distributed via RESTful API alone with all previous versions.

 <img src="https://www.confluent.io/wp-content/uploads/dwg_SchemaReg_howitworks.png" alt="Schema registry" width=600px/>

-In addition to schema management, use schema alone will also reduce record size to kafka.
+In addition to schema management, use schema alone will also reduce record size to Kafka.

-If you send message using json, 50% or more payload could be wasted by message structure.
-Using schema registry, you only need to transfer the schema identification alone with payload.
+If you send a message using JSON, 50% or more payload could be wasted by message structure.
+Using a schema registry, you only need to transfer the schema identification alone with the payload.

-A workflow using schema registry:
+A workflow using a schema registry:

 * The serializer places a call to the schema registry, to see if it has a format for the data the application wants to publish.
 If it does, schema registry passes that format to the application’s serializer, which uses it to filter out incorrectly formatted messages.